 -From the Inside (Guitar 2): Removed the muted strums before the first two choruses, otherwise same audio as previous version

--Shadow of the Day: Same audio as previous version on Guitar 1 and Guitar 3 (small audio glitch on Guitar 3), re-recorded Guitar 2
+-Shadow of the Day: Same audio as previous version on Guitar 1 and Guitar 3 (fixed a small audio glitch on Guitar 3), re-recorded Guitar 2

 -No More Sorrow: Same audio as previous version on Guitar 2 and Guitar 3, heavily re-edited audio on Guitar 1 (adjusted fade-in points and EQ, pitch correction on some out-of-tune notes)